 That means you can listen to music, your favorite podcasts or ambient noises without waking up looking for your now-missing wireless earbuds or, worse, in pain.
 And it’s actually not a complicated design.

-I tested the SleepPhones Effortless, which consists of a fleece headband (95% polyester, 5% spandex), a rechargeable Bluetooth module and two cloth-enclosed speakers.
+SleepPhones sent me the Effortless model to review, which consists of a fleece headband (95% polyester, 5% spandex), a rechargeable Bluetooth module and two cloth-enclosed speakers.
 All the parts are accessible from the backside of the headband through a velcro enclosure.

 That module can wirelessly connect to a smartphone, tablet or computer with a range of 15-30 feet away and can last about 10 hours on a single charge.
 The version I tried is called Effortless because it uses an induction charging method that doesn’t require you to remove the module.
 It wasn’t exactly “effortless,” but more on that soon.